How the Other Half Lives (Friday Night Lights): Plot

 While driving Tim (Taylor Kitsch) home, Billy (Derek Phillips) stops by a home trailer to meet with a partner on a meeting.
 Eric (Kyle Chandler) prepares for the Panthers' next game against Arnett Meade, as he continues feeling the presence of Joe (D. W. Moffett) on the field.

 Tami (Connie Britton) is entrusted to work on an expensive barbecue for the Panthers, but she is stressed over finding the right place.
 While shopping, she runs into Katie McCoy (Janine Turner) and befriends her, with Katie agreeing to host the barbecue at her house.
 At the Alamo Freeze, Smash (Gaius Charles) is told by his boss that his fantastic record at the place has made him consider to promote Smash as the regional manager of four new expanded stores.
-Smash is tempted as the promotion will include a $10,000 raise, bonuses and a company car, and the fact that his mother had to get a new job in order to pay his college.
+Smash is tempted as the promotion will include a $10,000 raise, bonuses and a company car, and the fact that his mother had to get a new job in order to pay for his college.

 Tim discovers that Billy is involved in a scheme where he steals copper wire for profit.
 Despite his concern about his life with Billy, Tim decides to help Billy in stealing from a yard and abandons Lyla (Minka Kelly).
 At the barbecue, Matt (Zach Gilford) and Julie (Aimee Teegarden) check the house, and find trophies that show the achievements of J.D.
 (Jeremy Sumpter).
 As they laugh, they are approached by J.D., who also makes a joke about his achievements.
 Eric once again has a talk with Joe, saying that he knows his son is talented but he doesn't know him the same way he knows Matt.

 The game between the Panthers and Arnett Mead proves to be a challenge, with the latter slightly winning with just a few seconds left.
 Despite just getting injured, Matt decides to continue playing.
 He runs forward to the end zone, but fumbles, causing the Panthers to lose the game.
 Matt does not leave the field until everyone else has left, except for Julie, who comforts him as they walk home.
 Smash tells his mother that he will ditch college and take on the regional manager position, but his mother tells him that he doesn't owe her anything and that he needs to maintain his scholarship.
 Tim reconciles with Lyla, who asks him not to make a fool of her, as she believes he is a good man.